benhowell/benhowell.github.com/_posts/2014-04-18-scala-and-the-akka-eventstream.md

 <br/>
 <br/>

-Now to test our system, we will create a few simple subscribers.
+Now to demo the system, we'll create a couple of simple subscribers.

 **Foo.scala**
 {% highlight scala %}